hmrc/mtd-itsa-vendors-roadmap/source/documentation/index.md

 Scheduled to be deployed to Production **June 2024**

+Version numbers and sandbox deployment dates for the APIs will be added once the associated release date is confirmed.

 | API(s) impacted by change           | Must be part of legislated quarterly updates? | Can be used in year? |                                                    Change                                                       | Deployed to Sandbox |
 |:-------------------------------------:|:---------------------------------------------:|:---------------------:|:-------------------------------------------------------------------------------------------------------------------------------------:|:---------------------:|
 | Self Employment Business v3.0, Individual Calculations v5.0        | No                                          | Yes                 | **Declare Transitional Profit**<br/> Following basis period reform, allow customers to declare any transitional profit they have. | TBC                 |